Earring

-Earrings are jewelry that can be worn on one's ears.
-Earrings are commonly worn in a piercing in the earlobe or another external part of the ear, or by some other means, such as stickers or clip-ons.
+Earrings are jewelry that are worn on one's ears.
+Earrings are often worn through earlobe piercings or another external part of the ear, or by some other means, such as stickers or clip-ons.
 Earrings have been worn across multiple civilizations and historic periods, often carrying a cultural significance.
-They are for both men and women.

 Locations for piercings other than the earlobe include the rook, tragus, and across the helix (see image in the infobox).
 The simple term "ear piercing" usually refers to an earlobe piercing, whereas piercings in the upper part of the external ear are often referred to as "cartilage piercings".
 Cartilage piercings are more complex to perform than earlobe piercings and take longer to heal.

 Earring components may be made of any number of materials, including metal, plastic, glass, precious stone, beads, wood, bone, and other materials.
 Designs range from small hoops and studs to large plates and dangling items.
 The size is ultimately limited by the physical capacity of the earlobe to hold the earring without tearing.
 However, heavy earrings worn over extended periods of time can lead to stretching of the piercing; ear stretching can also be done intentionally.

+All the different types of ear piercings are in no particular order is lobes, middle helix, helix, forward helix, industrial, daith, tragus, flats, hidden helix, rook, snug, conch, contra conch, anti tragus and orbital.